Mexico works on plan to deal with Trump's deportations

 President-elect threatens mass deportation

-During a CBS "60 Minutes" interview on Sunday, Trump said he would look to deport, or incarcerate, up to three million illegal immigrants.
+During a CBS "60 Minutes" interview on Sunday, Trump said he would look to deport, or incarcerate, up to 3 million illegal immigrants.

 "What we are going to do is get the people that are criminal and have criminal records, gang members, drug dealers, we have a lot of these people, probably two million, it could be even three million, we are getting them out of our country or we're going to incarcerate.